rsaavedraf/fxp/README.md

 Last updates:
 2023-01-04: bug fix in fxp_sum
+2023-01-05: multiplication now done not using longs, entirely with ints,
+            so supporting systems where sizeof(long) == sizeof(int)

-To Do: write alternative implementations for multiplication and division for systems where sizeof(long) == sizeof(int)
+To Do: write alternative implementations for division also entirely with ints.